Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Results

-We again model this response rate using logistic regression, where the sender condition (race and institution), as well as several other controls such as the domain of the article in question, and the recipient's academic characteristics: their h-index and academic age appear on the right-hand side of the regression.
-We also control for a match between the sender's country of origin and the region of the recipient's university.
+We again model this response rate using logistic regression, where the sender conditions (race, institution, and request purpose) are our key predictors.
+We also include article-level controls, including the domain of the article in question, and recipient-level controls such as the recipient's h-index and academic age.
+Here, we do not control for a match between the sender's country of origin and the region of the recipient's university due to the limited number of recipients affiliated with a university in Africa (only 109 of the 16,000, or 0.68\%).